YashShelar007/mcaa-service/README.md

-# mcaa-service
+# MCaa Service (MCaaS)

-Model Compression as a Service (MCaaS) for resource-constrained edge devices
+Model Compression as a Service for resource-constrained edge devices.

+## Quickstart

+_coming soon…_